-To achieve its Vision and Mission, its mandated objectives and to support the priorities of the Government of Canada, the Corporation establishes strategic goals and performance targets and continually strives to improve its financial and operational performance aligned with those targets.
-The operating and financial results achieved during the year ended April 30, 2020 indicate that the Corporation endured a challenging year both financially and operationally.
+During the year, FFMC focused on the five core strategies outlined in the 2022-2026 Corporate Plan.
+To achieve its Vision and Mission, its mandated objectives and to support the priorities of the Government of Canada, the Corporation establishes strategic goals and performance targets and measures its financial and operational performance against those targets.